KillerKeemKeem/navy-phoenix/README.md

-# TitaniumPhoenix
+# NavyPhoenix
 A stylish proxy site with many features.
 Easy to modify and flows well.
+Based off of TitaniumPhoenix

 #### Note to anyone who wants to modify